fuzzylimes/fuzzylimes.github.io/_posts/2017/12/2017-12-24-a-whole-lot-to-talk-about.markdown

 {% endraw %}
 {% endhighlight %}

-One other small "gotcha" I ran into was trying to access other variables from within an `{{#each item}}` loop.
+One other small "gotcha" I ran into was trying to access other variables from within an `#each item` loop.
 With the way that handlebars works, once you enter the each loop, the focus is on the object you're itrating through.
 If you want to pull in a different variable, you'd need to actually go up another level to access it, like so:

 {% highlight html %}
 {% raw %}